Incredible! This Polyphenol Was Proven To Protect Osteoblasts

 - Asparagus* is another kaempferol-rich vegetable that can be enjoyed lightly steamed or sautéed.
 But it’s also good raw – shaved into ribbons, it can be tossed with a dressing and eaten as a salad, or use the ribbons to top a salad.

-A note about raw vs. cooked: while raw foods are optimal for kaempferol content, the Save Our Bones Program does not advocate an all-raw diet.
+A note about raw vs. cooked: while raw foods are optimal for kaempferol content, the Osteoporosis Reversal Program does not advocate an all-raw diet.
 Foundation Foods, including those above, contain various other nutrients besides kaempferol, and some of those nutrients are more bioavailable when the food is cooked.
 So a good rule of thumb is not to eat foods only one way.
 Explore various methods of preparation and enjoy these and other Foundation Foods raw, sautéed, steamed, and so forth.

 Eating kaempferol-rich foods is an important line of defense against oxidative damage.
 But it’s also important to avoid substances that encourage and promote the formation of ROS.
 Osteoporosis drugs are one of those substances.